Contract Manufacturing – Definition

 Dietary Supplement Market in Poland

 The value of the Polish dietary supplement market in 2024 exceeded PLN 8,5 billion, and forecasts for 2025 indicate reaching approximately PLN 9 billion.
 The greatest interest is enjoyed by products aimed at seniors, preparations supporting immunity and solutions from the "lifestyle & wellness" category.
-The growing share of the channel E-commerce enables Polish producers to reach a wider audience – both at home and abroad.
+The growing share of the channel e-commerce enables Polish producers to reach a wider audience – both at home and abroad.

 After the Pandemic: Long-Term Changes in Consumer Behavior